Robitx/gp.nvim/README.md

 </p>

 ### [Here is the full 5 minute example of using the plugin](https://youtu.be/UBc5dL1qBrc)
+## Goals and Features
+The goal is to extend Neovim with the **power of GPT models in a simple unobtrusive extensible way.**
+Trying to keep things as native as possible - reusing and integrating well with the natural features of (Neo)vim.
+- **Streaming responses**
+	- no spinner wheel and waiting for the full answer
+	- response generation can be canceled half way through
+	- properly working undo (response can be undone with a single `u`)
+- **Infinitely extensible** via hook functions specified as part of the config
+	- hooks have access to everything in the plugin and are automatically registered as commands
+	- see [Configuration](#4-configuration) and [Extend functionality](#extend-functionality) sections for details
+- **ChatGPT like sessions**
+	- just good old neovim buffers formated as markdown with autosave and few buffer bound shortcuts
+	- last chat also quickly accessible via toggable popup window
+	- chat finder - management popup for searching, previewing, deleting and opening chat sessions
+	-
+- **Instructable text/code operations**
+	- templating mechanism to combine user instructions, selections etc into the gpt query
+	- multimodal - same command works for normal/insert mode, with selection or a range
+	- many possible output targets - rewrite, prepend, append, new buffer, popup
+	- non interactive command mode available for common repetitive tasks implementable as simple hooks
+	  (explain something in a popup window, write unit tests for selected code, finish code based on comments in it, etc.)

 ## Changelog
 ### !!
 Version 1.x.x brings a breaking change !!